Updated: Sep 8

 LIFE Clinic was established in August 2013 thanks to Brent Rutland and Coby and Sue Allen.
 God used Frantzky to spread the Gospel to the entire village of Neply and establish a clinic that today, sees thousands of patients a year and has grown to include a full-functioning diagnostic lab and pharmacy.
 The Haitian doctors and nurses at LIFE clinic provide for both the spiritual and physical needs of patients; helping them heal physically while also praying over them and telling them about the ultimate physician, Jesus Christ.

 “I can’t wait to one day share with Frantzky that even though some people thought he was not worth the effort, his LIFE was worth a chartered plane just to get him medicine.
-That’s how important we all are to God," Brent Rutland says.
+That’s how important we all are to God," Brent Rutland said.

 This is a theme throughout Frantzky’s entire life, he constantly showed us the magnitude, depth, and width of God’s unfathomable love for us.